Influenza: Epidemiology

 Influenza is typically characterized by seasonal epidemics and sporadic pandemics.
 Most of the burden of influenza is a result of flu seasons caused by influenza A virus and influenza B virus.
 Among influenza A virus subtypes, H1N1 and H3N2 circulate in humans and are responsible for seasonal influenza.
 Cases disproportionately occur in children, but most severe causes are among the elderly, the very young, and the immunocompromised.
 In a typical year, influenza viruses infect 5–15% of the global population, causing 3–5 million cases of severe illness annually and accounting for 290,000–650,000 deaths each year due to respiratory illness.
 5–10% of adults and 20–30% of children contract influenza each year.
 The reported number of influenza cases is usually much lower than the actual number.

-During seasonal epidemics, it is estimated that about 80% of otherwise healthy people who have a cough or sore throat have the flu.
-Approximately 30–40% of people hospitalized for influenza develop pneumonia, and about 5% of all severe pneumonia cases in hospitals are due to influenza, which is also the most common cause of ARDS in adults.
+During seasonal epidemics, it is estimated that about 80% of otherwise healthy adults who have fever as well as a cough have the flu.
+Approximately 30–40% of people hospitalized for influenza develop pneumonia, and about 5% of all severe pneumonia cases in hospitals are due to influenza, which is also the most common cause of acute respiratory distress syndrome (ARDS), in adults.
 In children, influenza and respiratory syncytial virus are the two most common causes of ARDS.
 About 3–5% of children each year develop otitis media due to influenza.
 Adults who develop organ failure from influenza and children who have PIM scores and acute renal failure have higher rates of mortality.
 During seasonal influenza, mortality is concentrated in the very young and the elderly, whereas during flu pandemics, young adults are often affected at a high rate.